-A new and rapidly progressive respiratory syndrome termed severe acute respiratory syndrome (SARS) was identified by the World Health Organization (WHO) in the Guangdong Province of China as a global threat in March of 2003.
+A new and rapidly progressive respiratory syndrome termed severe acute respiratory syndrome (SARS) was identified by the World Health Organization (WHO) in the Guangdong province of China as a global threat in March of 2003.
 SARS went on to spread globally over the following months to over 30 countries and became the first pandemic of the 21st century.
-This activity reviews the evaluation and management of severe acute respiratory syndrome (SARS).
-It also discusses the role of the interprofessional team in evaluating and managing patients suspected of or with SARS.
+This activity reviews the evaluation and management of severe acute respiratory syndrome (SARS) and highlights the role of the interprofessional team in evaluating and managing patients suspected of or with SARS.

-- Review the etiology of severe acute respiratory syndrome.
+- Review the etiology of the severe acute respiratory syndrome.

 - Outline the appropriate evaluation of severe acute respiratory syndrome.

-- Describe the management options available for severe acute respiratory syndrome.
+- Describe the management options available for the severe acute respiratory syndrome.

-- Review the importance of improving care coordination amongst the interprofessional team to improve outcomes for patients affected by severe acute respiratory syndrome as well as their communities.
+- Review the importance of improving care coordination among the interprofessional teams to improve outcomes for patients affected by severe acute respiratory syndrome as well as their communities.

-The WHO, along with its international partners, including the Centers for Disease Control and Prevention (CDC), was able to identify within 2 weeks the etiologic agent.
+The WHO, along with its international partners, including the centers for disease control and prevention (CDC), was able to identify within two weeks the etiologic agent.
 The agent was a novel coronavirus and was given the name SARS coronavirus (SARS-CoV).
-It was isolated in a number of SARS patients and suspected as the causative agent before ultimately being sequenced and fulfilling Koch’s postulates confirming it as the cause.
+It was isolated in a number of SARS patients and suspected as the causative agent before ultimately being sequenced and fulfilling Koch postulates confirming it as the cause.

 The number of secondary cases produced by one SARS patient is thought to be in the range of two to four though a few patients, including the original index case, were suspected to be “super-spreaders” spreading to up to hundreds of others.
 The mode of transmission for the virus was largely through respiratory inhalation of droplets.
 Treatment was primarily supportive, and no specific anti-virals were effective.
 Since mid-2004, no new cases of SARS have been reported.
 Until the recent COVID-19 pandemic, the global reach of SARS had been matched only by the 2009 H1N1 Influenza pandemic.
 Lessons learned from the SARS pandemic are currently used as a blueprint to fight the pandemic of COVID19.

-The novel coronavirus SARS-CoV was established as the cause of SARS after fulfilling all of Koch’s postulates.
+The SARS coronavirus (SARS-CoV) was established as the cause of severe acute respiratory syndrome (SARS) after fulfilling all of Koch postulates.
 SARS-CoV was demonstrated in respiratory secretions of SARS patients by techniques including reverse-transcriptase polymerase chain reaction (RT-PCR) as well as in samples of urine, feces, and lung biopsy specimens.
 Experimental infection of the virus in macaques produced a similar respiratory syndrome to SARS in humans, which other pathogens detected in SARS patients did not.
 Coronaviruses are named for their crown-like glycoprotein spikes on their surface.
 Coronaviruses are large single-stranded RNA viruses that have helical nucleocapsids.
 They are usually associated with humans with the common cold, though, and in animals, they’re linked with a highly virulent disease.
 SARS-CoV is thought to have jumped from an animal reservoir in the horseshoe bat through an intermediate host in the palm civet and then to humans.

-The first SARS cases were noted in the Guangdong Province of China in November 2002 as an outbreak of atypical, acute community-acquired pneumonia cases.
+The first severe acute respiratory syndrome (SARS) cases were noted in the Guangdong province of China in November 2002 as an outbreak of atypical, acute community-acquired pneumonia cases.
 The first cases were found in animal handlers who had contact with wild game food animals, including the palm civet, which was ultimately attributed as the intermediate host of the virus.
-The illness then spread to Hong Kong with the index patient felt to be a physician who traveled there 5 days after onset of symptoms and who was likely a super-spreader of the virus.
+The illness then spread to Hong Kong with the index patient felt to be a provider who traveled there five days after onset of symptoms and who was likely a super-spreader of the virus.
 Excluding super-spreader patients, the virus has a reproduction number or Rof 2-4.

-The SARS-CoV virus uses the angiotensin-converting enzyme 2 (ACE2) receptor for entry into its host.
+The SARS coronavirus (SARS-CoV) uses the angiotensin-converting enzyme 2 (ACE2) receptor for entry into its host.
 SARS-CoV recognizes the host ACE2 receptor through the virus's receptor-binding domain.
 Mutation in this domain may allow this and other coronaviruses to cause new and increased cross-species infections.
 The virus concentrates in the lungs and small bowel, which are areas with a high density of its receptors.
 Specifically, the alveolar epithelium shows the highest focus of infection.
 The infection leads to serous pleural effusions, pulmonary edema, and consolidations with relative sparing of the upper respiratory tract.
-The lung injury is thought to be due to an out of control immune response by the host leading to excess quantities of pro-inflammatory cytokines.
+The lung injury is thought to be due to an out-of-control immune response by the host leading to excess quantities of pro-inflammatory cytokines.
 Some patients will develop bacterial (i.e., Staphylococcus aureus, Strenotrophomonas maltophilia), viral, or fungal (i.e., Aspergillus, Candida) superinfections.
-The histopathology features, which have been found postmortem and may not be representative of all SARS cases, show epithelial cell proliferation, diffuse alveolar damage, and macrophage infiltration of the lung.
+The histopathology features, which have been found during postmortem and may not be representative of all SARS cases, show epithelial cell proliferation, diffuse alveolar damage, and macrophage infiltration of the lung.

 History and Physical

-When SARS is suspected in a patient, diagnostic workup should include CBC with differential, chest x-ray, pulse oximetry, blood cultures, gram stain, and culture of sputum, legionella, and pneumococcal antigen testing as well as viral respiratory pathogen panels.
+When SARS is suspected in a patient, diagnostic workup should include complete blood count with differential, chest x-ray, pulse oximetry, blood cultures, Gram stain, and culture of sputum, Legionella, and Pneumococcal antigen testing as well as viral respiratory pathogen panels.
 Additionally, the samples for specific SARS-CoV testing should be performed in coordination with the local health department and the CDC or WHO.
-SARS-CoV testing for diagnosis should be done via PCR from samples obtained from at least two sites and as early in the illness as possible and then repeated 5 to 7 days later if symptoms continue.
-Serum antibody titers by ELISA is the most sensitive available test; however, seroconversion can take weeks to develop making it less useful for diagnosis at the time of care
+SARS-CoV testing for diagnosis should be done via PCR from samples obtained from at least two sites and as early in the illness as possible and then repeated five to seven days later if symptoms continue.
+Serum antibody titers by ELISA is the most sensitive available test; however, seroconversion can take weeks to develop making it less useful for diagnosis at the time of care.

 Laboratory findings vary with the most common identified abnormalities being low total lymphocytes, elevated serum lactate dehydrogenase (LDH), and alanine aminotransferase (ALT) levels.
 Elevated D-dimer and a mild increase in activated partial thromboplastin time activation have been noted.
 Additionally, thrombocytopenia was noted typically as the respiratory phase of the illness was peaking.